 To determine its lobbying limit under the 501(h) expenditure test, an organization must first calculate its overall lobbying limit.
-This figure is based on an organization's "exempt purpose expenditures," or generally, the amount of money an organization spends per year.
+This figure is based on the amount of money an organization spends per year, or its "exempt purpose expenditures."
 Once an organization has determined its exempt purpose expenditures, the following formula is applied to determine the organization's overall lobbying limit.
 Organizations are allowed to spend 20% on lobbying with overall annual expenditures of \$500,000.
 The allowable amount lowers to 15% for overall expenditures between \$500,000 and \$1 million, and further reduces to 10% for organizations with expenditures between \$1 million and \$1.5 million.
 A 5% threshold applies to organizations with expenditures between \$1.5 and \$17 million.